nvermaas/my-energy-view/README.md

-## QboxView
+## MyEnergy View

-Note: this is a frontend for the QboxNext project and requires the Qserver and Qservice to be up and running.
+Note: this is the frontend for the MyEnergy project.
-Instructions for that can be found here: https://qboxnext.miraheze.org/wiki/Qserver_op_Raspberry_Pi3_installeren
+It talks through a ReST API with the MyEnergy Server, which in turn gets its information from a Domoticz database.

 ### Option 1 - full install on express server